This part was written by Amitai, Gizra’s CTO:

 Over the years, we’ve noticed that new hires usually face the same difficulties.
 I’ll name them in order.

 The second thing is the case of which hours you need to register.
-Sometimes the wheels are turning in the background and staring into thin air is, most likely, part of work.
+Is staring at code for twenty minutes and twenty minutes more of staring at thin air also part of it?
+Well, the answer is most probably yes.
 We’re humans, and not machines.
 We’re not expecting anyone to keep typing for eight hours straight, and be at their maximum capacity of productivity.

 The rule of thumb is quite simple.
 For every hour that you want to be paid, Gizra also wants to charge the client.
 By having the timebox in place, we make sure everybody is compensated for their efforts, while the client isn’t surprised at the end of the month when they are billed.